 In an effort to keep this vast amount of information organized and easy to use, we have broken the Triumph Bonneville line down into these 3 subgroups:

 1959 - 1962

 All Triumph 650s went Unit Construction in 1963.
-This means the engine, primary case & transmission, formerly separate components, were now contained in one common case.
-It was lighter, stronger, more compact & it looked better.
+Engine, primary & gearbox, formerly separate components, now contained in one common case.
+Lighter, stronger, more compact & it looked better.

 1971 - 1983